 THEA 423.
 History of the Theatre: Classical, Medieval and Renaissance.
 3 Credits.

 The theatre in performance.
 The origins of theatrical forms and their relationships to acting style, physical theatre and audience with the cultural environment.
-F.
+F, even years.

 THEA 424.
 History of the Theatre: Seventeenth Century to the Present.
 3 Credits.

 A continuation of THEA 300 with emphasis on contemporary theories, analysis, research, conceptualization, and implementation.
 Laboratory experience.
 Prerequisite: THEA 300 or consent of instructor.
 S, even years.

 THEA 426.
 Scene Design for the Stage.
 3 Credits.